luisarizmendi/rhel-edge-quickstart/README.md

 ```

 3) Wait some seconds and try to access again the service on the edge device (the new message should appear)

+> NOTE: Scale down of the service when there are no more request is a feature that will bring RHEL 9